Dishonored (series): Future

+In September 2023, a leaked document by Microsoft revealed a third game, Dishonored 3, was in development at the company during the process of Microsoft acquiring ZeniMax Media.

 Other media

-Bethesda partnered with Modiphius to create a tabletop role-playing game, which is set to be released in 2020.
+Bethesda partnered with Modiphius to create a tabletop role-playing game, which was released in July 2020.

 A series of novels by Adam Christopher have also been written inside the universe.
 These include The Corroded Man, The Return of Daud and The Veiled Terror; it also includes two comic book series, that include The Wyrmwood Deceit and The Peeress and the Price.

+The Tales from Dunwall Series of three animated shorts released by games producers in 2012.